bytesatwork/bytewiki/docs/source/softwaredevelopment.rst

 byteENGINE STM32MP1x
 ------------------------

-Download the Toolchain and install it
+Download the toolchain and install it

    ::